-"Estimated Fire Inspection Assessment Rate Schedule" means that rate schedule attached hereto as Appendix A and incorporated herein by reference, specifying the Fire Inspection Assessed Costs and the estimated Fire Inspection Assessments established in Section 7 of this Preliminary Rate Resolution.
+"Estimated Fire Inspection Assessment Rate Schedule" means that rate schedule attached as Appendix A, specifying the Fire Inspection Assessed Costs and the estimated Fire Inspection Assessments established in Section 8 of this Preliminary Rate Resolution.

 "Improvement Codes" mean the building use codes assigned by the Property Appraiser to Tax Parcels within the City.